rubocop/ruby-style-guide/README.md

     # good
     STATES = %w(draft open closed)
     ```

+* Use symbols instead of strings as hash keys.

 * Always use the hash literal syntax when your hash keys are symbols.